-The good news is there are a number of telltale signals that can help you figure out if you’re really ready.
-So before you make this life-changing leap, consider these five signs that you’re ready to buy your first home.
+The good news is there are a number of telltale signals that can help you figure out if it’s the right time to buy a house — and other signs that indicate the moment may not be right.
+So before you make this life-changing leap, consider asking yourself these questions to see if you’re ready to buy your first home.

-You’re ready for the responsibility.
-And the last — but maybe the best — sign you’re ready to buy: You know you’re ready and willing to take on this big responsibility!
-You’re aware there will likely be leaks, creaks and drafts, rickety roofs and worn-out water heaters.
+And the last — but maybe the best — sign you’re ready to buy: you know you’re ready and willing to take on this big responsibility!
+You’re aware there will likely be leaks, creaks, drafts, rickety roofs and worn-out water heaters.
 But if you’re confident you’ve got what it takes to take on these challenges and more, then you just might be ready to buy!

 Steps to Buying Your First Home

-Now that you’ve made the decision to buy your first home, it’s important to take the time to educate yourself on the home buying process.
+If you’ve made the decision to buy your first home, it’s important to take the time to educate yourself on the home buying process.
 How do you save for a down payment?
 Where should you buy home insurance?
-And what’s the deal with being prequalified versus preapproved for a mortgage?
+And what’s the deal with being pre-qualified versus pre-approved for a mortgage?
 Don’t worry — we’ve highlighted each step of buying your first home so you can start your home buying journey with confidence.

 Related Topics: Finance